CirrusMD/devops-challenge/README.md

 Please choose one of the following options:

-1. Make a deployment/configuration that deploys a MongoDB instance/cluster that's highly available and resilient.
+1. Make a deployment/configuration that deploys a MongoDB with an eye towards how you'd deploy this in prod.
 2. Create a deployment/configuration for Knative, and deploy a simple "hello world" app

 Your project should work locally (on a desktop/laptop).
 You can choose any type local testing tools you'd